steventruong1/PersonalProjects/README.md

 ## TCP Protocol File Upload
 A Python-based program that uses TCP protocol to upload and send files.
 Utilizes config file for settings such as IP address and Port Number.
 Uses AES to encrypt file.

+## Asset Bot Script
+A Python based program integrating Mosyle MDM, AssetBot API, and Gmail to notify users with checked-out devices based on device descriptions.
+To be used with Windows Task scheduler